Daniel-Prado/CarND-Vehicle-Detection/writeup_template.md

 So, to summarize, my project implements two types of scan:

 **Full Scans**: full scans divides the region of interest in 3 areas, depending on the relative size of the vehicles vs. distance.
 Those areas overlap as it can be seen in the following images.
 The three areas have defined by the parameters shown in the notebook, under section "Design a multi-scale Window Set".
 Below you can see the three sliding window areas presented separately.
+Overlapping value in the x and y direction is 0.75 in all cases.

+"Far" set, with window size of 64x64 pixels:

+![alt text][image3.1]

+"Middle" set, with window size of 128x128 pixels:

+![alt text][image3.2]

+"Close" set, with window size of 192x192 pixels:

+![alt text][image3.3]

 **Local Scans** : for every detected vehicle (or labelled object) in the previous frame, a local area is defined.
 It’s not possible to define a exact size that this area should have because the area of the labelled objects is not very reliable, but basically I have defined such area based on the height of the label, that is more stable than the width.
 Local areas can also overlap between different vehicles.

 The local scan sliding window set is constructed dinamically for each frame in the method `get_local_search_windows` of section "Dynamic Sliding Window Set (Local Scan)"

-Below you can see an example of the local are search calculated based on the labelled objected area.
+Below you can see an example of the local area search calculated (in gray) for the next frame, based on the labelled objects areas of the current frame (blue):

-###IMAGE
-![alt text][image3]
+![alt text][image4]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?